 Scroll down to check out my Author Notes, Discussion Questions for a book group, an Art Guide to the kind of artwork Sofia would be creating in the 14th Century, and a list of selected sources for the novel.
 If you have questions about The Towers of Tuscany, I'm always happy to chat!
 Just Contact Me.

-You can purchase copies of The Towers of Tuscany online at Amazon.
-The Towers of Tuscany is available as an e-book, a paperback, and an audio book.
+You can purchase copies of The Towers of Tuscany on Amazon.
+The novel is available as an e-book, a paperback, and an audio book.
 Remember that you can read The Towers of Tuscany on the Kindle app on your phone, tablet, or computer.
 You don't need a Kindle!

 The hill town of San Gimignano is justifiably famous for the thirteen towers that march so dramatically across the Tuscan skyline.
 But in its heyday in the fourteenth century, the skyline bristled with more than seventy towers.
 The idea for The Towers of Tuscany grew from my musings about what such a small town must have looked like with so many towers.
 I couldn’t even imagine it!
 I began the novel with the idea that the main character, Sofia, would paint a landscape featuring the towers of San Gimignano, even though I was well aware that painters during the fourteenth century almost never depicted secular subjects.
 But as Sofia began to come alive for me, the idea of her painting the towers just wouldn’t go away.
 I had to find some way to make the story plausible.